zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 ###  Sales and Revenue by Product & Customer Demographics

-- Skincare is the top-performing category, contributing **44.97%** of total sales, indicating strong and consistent customer demand.
+- Skincare is the best performing category with **44.97%** of total sales.
+This means customer demand is strong and steady.

 - Haircare follows with **29.53%**, showing solid but secondary performance.
 - Cosmetics represents the lowest share at **25.50%**, suggesting potential for growth or weaker positioning.

 - Female customers drive the highest revenue in Skincare (**17.04%**) and Cosmetics (**8.70%**), highlighting strong engagement from this segment.
-- The "Unknown" segment contributes significantly, especially in Haircare (**16.41%**), indicating missing or incomplete customer data that could impact segmentation accuracy, This may indicate a significant opportunity to improve customer data collection in this specific segment to better understand who is actually purchasing these products.
+- The "Unknown" segment contributes significantly, especially in Haircare (**16.41%**), indicating missing or incomplete customer data.
 - Male and Non-binary contributions remain moderate across all categories, with no dominant pattern.

 ###  Inventory and Production Performance by Product Category